kambalas/QADeepLearning/README.md

-# ScreenQA
-Python tool designed to streamline the process of extracting text/questions from screenshots and obtaining immediate answers using ChatGPT.
-This tool combines computer vision and natural language processing to provide a seamless workflow for capturing information from images and generating relevant responses.
-Whether you're extracting data from documents, presentations, or online content, ScreenQA simplifies the task by automating the text extraction and question-answering processes.
-Enhance your productivity and explore new possibilities with ScreenQA today!
+This Python tool is designed to simplify the process of extracting text and questions from screenshots and obtaining immediate answers with the help of ChatGPT.
+Utilizing computer vision and natural language processing, the tool offers a seamless workflow for capturing information from images and generating relevant responses.
+Whether you're extracting data from documents, presentations, or online content, it automates both the text extraction and question-answering tasks, making the entire process more efficient.

 ## Features